Phoenix Home Renovation Costs in 2020

 Phoenix home renovation costs per square foot

-A total gut renovation in Phoenix (bringing your home down to its bare bones and remodels it to your liking,) starts at $75—$100 psf for a home with low-range finishes.
+A total gut renovation in Phoenix (bringing your home down to its bare bones and remodels it to your liking,) starts at $75—$100 psf for a home with budget finishes.
 This means installing materials such as laminate flooring and countertops, value-brand appliances, and basic tiles from big box stores like Home Depot.
 These scenarios, however, are dependent on the scope of work and existing conditions.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Although a gut renovation is a big project, consider doing it all at once— this saves money and is more efficient.
 You’ll also have your dream home much quicker than renovating room by room.